zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 - Buy a prefab model.
 We enjoyed making our own rocket but there are so many other engineering challenges that buying a model will save you time.
 - Use OpenRocket: it is a fantastic simulation service especially given it is free.
 - The Apogee Peak of Flight newsletter dives into the specifics of designing all parts of a rocket and gave us some very useful advice.

 Overall this was a very good learning experience as it taught us many lessons and provided an endless stream of challenges.
-The launch was so cool but the end result of the pico stuck in a tree was dissapointing.
+The launch was so cool but the end result of the pico stuck in a tree was disappointing.